 But here’s the wisdom underneath that – it is supposed to be.
 And when it turns, one day – as it will – from Hard to Easy, you will get a new Hard.

 How is this in any way supposed to encourage you?
-Well, here’s some things:
+Well, here are some things:

 - God is working in you, as you work through the Hard.
 It is a beautiful thing called sanctification.
 And it doesn’t happen unless there is a little bit (or a lot a bit) of pressure applied (1 Thes.
 4:3-5; 1 John 3;9; 1 Pet.
 1:2; Phil.
 1:6, 1 Cor.
 4:17).